New Order (Nazism): Concession of Oceania to Japan

-Germany's former colonial possessions in the Pacific (German New Guinea and German Samoa), which had been allocated to Australia and New Zealand after World War I as C-Class Mandates according to the Treaty of Versailles, were to be sold to Japan (both Weimar and Nazi-era Germany never relinquished claims to their pre-war colonial territories) at least temporarily in the interest of the Tripartite Pact, its alliance with that country.
-Australia and New Zealand were designated as future Japanese territories, although Hitler lamented his belief that the white race would disappear from those regions.
-He nevertheless made it clear to his officials that "the descendants of the convicts in Australia" were not Germany's concern and that their lands would be colonized by Japanese settlers in the immediate future, an opinion also shared by Joseph Goebbels, who expressed his conviction in his diary that the Japanese had always desired "the fifth continent" for emigration purposes.
-Hitler loathed New Zealanders as a “lower form of human being”, apparently without consideration to actual ethnicity.
-At a speech given on 15 July 1925- his only recorded lengthy discussion on New Zealand- he argued that New Zealanders lived in trees and ”clambered around on all fours” having not yet learned to walk upright.
+Concerning the other Europeans territories in Oceania, like Australia and New Zealand were designated as future Japanese territories, although Hitler lamented his belief that the Aryan race would disappear from those regions.
+He nevertheless made it clear to his officials that "the descendants of the convicts in Australia" were not Germany's concern and that their lands would be colonised by Japanese settlers in the immediate future, an opinion also shared by Joseph Goebbels, who expressed his conviction in his diary that the Japanese had always desired "the fifth continent" for emigration purposes.
+Hitler loathed New Zealanders as a "lower form of human being".
+At a speech given on 15 July 1925 – his only recorded lengthy discussion on New Zealand – he argued that New Zealanders lived in trees and "clambered around on all fours" having not yet learned to walk upright.
 The speech was later reprinted as a pamphlet.
 Historian Norman Rich stated that it can be assumed that Hitler would have attempted to recruit the Anglo-Saxons of these two countries as colonists for the conquered east; some of the English were to share the same fate.

-Middle East and Central Asia
+Plans for West and Central Asia

 After the projected fall of the Soviet Union, Hitler planned to intensify the war in the Mediterranean.
 The OKW produced studies concerning an attack against the Suez Canal through Turkey, an offensive towards Baghdad-Basra from the Caucasus (most of which was already under German occupation as a result of Fall Blau) in support of revolting Arab nationalists, and operations in Afghanistan and Iran directed against British India.
-Hitler did not envision German colonization of the region, and was most likely to allow Italian dominance at least over the Levant.Weinberg (2005), p.
-19 The Jews of the Middle East were to be murdered, as Hitler had promised to the Grand Mufti of Jerusalem in November 1941 (see Einsatzgruppe Egypt).
+Specifically Nazi Germany was planning to foment Islamic uprisings from North Africa to the Fertile Crescent region to ensure the domain of the Islamic world, taking advantage of anti-Western colonialism, anti-Marxism and anti-Jewish sentiments among Arab nationalists.
+The Axis plans to support Arab nationalists in the Kingdom of Iraq were considered a priority after the Führer Directive No. 30, and Vichy France with the Paris Protocols was interested to expand the territory (or at least the influence) of French Syria-Lebanon, while Germany was interested in empower Pahlavi Iran and transforming Greater Persia into a pro-German client state to counter Soviet and British influence in the region.
+Hitler did not envision German colonization of the region (unlike the 2nd Reich with the Intelligence Bureau for the East), and was willing to allow Italian dominance at least over the Levant, South Arabia and Bahrain.
+The Jews of the Middle East were to be murdered, as Hitler had promised to the Grand Mufti of Jerusalem in November 1941 (see Einsatzgruppe Egypt).